kijiproject/kiji/kijiproject.github.com/_posts/tutorials/phonebook/1.0.0-rc6/2012-01-01-phonebook-import.md

 {% endhighlight %}
 </div>

-Here's what the first entry should look like:
+Here's what one of the first entries should look like:

     Scanning kiji table: kiji://localhost:2181/default/phonebook/
     entity-id=hbase=hex:551e50c1f2632437ccbacb16100f11db [1363228117784] info:firstname